-José Clemente Orozco created La retaguardia, or The rear guard, in 1929.
-Though Clemente Orozco painted many murals, he was also a renowned printmaker.
-The rear guard is a black-and-white print created using lithography, a printmaking method that uses limestone blocks or aluminum plates to transfer ink drawings to a sheet of paper.
-The rear guard was created by drawing the image onto the print plate using an oil-based crayon.
-Though Clemente Orozco’s prints may be less monumental in size than his murals, they are no less powerful in their expressions of human suffering and strength of will.
+José Clemente Orozco created La retaguardia, or The Rear Guard, in 1929.
+Though Orozco painted many murals, he was also a renowned printmaker.
+The Rear Guard is a black-and-white print created using lithography, a printmaking method that uses limestone blocks or aluminum plates to transfer ink drawings to a sheet of paper.
+The Rear Guard was created by drawing the image onto the print plate using an oil-based crayon.
+Though Orozco’s prints may be less monumental in size than his murals, they are no less powerful in their expressions of human suffering and strength of will.

 The term “rear guard” refers to the portion of a military force whose job it is to protect the main force from a rear attack.
 The rear guard pictured in this print is made up of mestizo peasants.
 Mestizos are Mexicans with mixed Indian and European ancestry.
 In the period preceding the Mexican Revolution, most mestizos were landless and working on estates or in mines, where they received poor treatment and very little compensation.
 Despite the risk of injury and death, both men and women mestizos were inspired to fight in the Mexican Revolution in hopes of achieving emancipation from what they believed was a corrupt government.

-The rear guard depicts a mass of people, clustered tightly in the center of the picture plane.
+The Rear Guard depicts a mass of people, clustered tightly in the center of the picture plane.
 Though the group appears to consist of nearly two-dozen men, women, and children, the figures recede into the background, suggesting an uncertain number.
 Their backs face the viewer as they march forward across a flat and empty plane.
 The figures’ heads hang low, indicating a long and arduous journey.
-Clemente Orozco emphasizes a group identity by depicting the figures en masse and from behind; there is little sense of individualism in the image.
+Orozco emphasizes a group identity by depicting the figures en masse and from behind; there is little sense of individualism in the image.
 Many people wear the same style of sombrero and carry rifles that rest on their shoulders.
 Their similar postures, clothes, and weaponry, tilted to the right at the same angle, suggest the uniformity of a trained military force or a group of people joined in a collective effort.
-The black-and-white medium of the print reinforces the somber tone set by Clemente Orozco’s subject, but also enhances a sense of a strong, collective unit; individuals disappear into a solid mass of black, white, and gray.
+The black-and-white medium of the print reinforces the somber tone set by Orozco’s subject, but also enhances a sense of a strong, collective unit; individuals disappear into a solid mass of black, white, and gray.
 Though these people are perhaps far from the comforts of their homes, they walk together, united for a common cause.
-In The rear guard, Clemente Orozco emphasizes the important role that civilian soldiers played in the Mexican Revolution.
-Monumental and solemn, The rear guard is an expression of the strength of a people who took tremendous risks to create a better life.
+In The Rear Guard, Orozco emphasizes the important role that civilian soldiers played in the Mexican Revolution.
+Monumental and solemn, The Rear Guard is an expression of the strength of a people who took tremendous risks to create a better life.